liangzheng816/OfficeDocs-SharePoint/migration/mm-faqs.md

 **Question**: How many task rows can I run at once when migrating content from a cloud provider?

 Answer: At a maximum, only 50 task rows can run simultaneously.
 This total includes both scanning and migrating.
-This limit does not apply to file share migration.
+This limit doesn't apply to file share migration.

 **Question:** In the Migration Manager tool, is there a limit to the number of path characters you can enter?

 Answer: Yes.
 When entering the **source path** into the text box, you're allowed a maximum of 255 characters.
 However, during migration the **file path** can be up to 32,767 characters in length.
-After it's migrated into SPO, the path is limited to 400 characters.
+The path is limited to 400 characters after migration.